shannonbay/engwar/README.md

 It is also ideal for those with sensory issues.
 It aims to modernize Braille for mobile technology.

-Formally, Engwar is an English Phonemic orthography for the visually impaired.
+Formally, Engwar is a tactile English Phonemic orthography.

 Advantages over standard braille include concise representation, and more intuitive spelling than English, because with Engwar, words are spelled exactly how they sound in spoken English.